 The first and simplest reason is design engineers ignore the technique during the product development cycle.
 Surprisingly, the methods described above are not well known.
-Once explained, the concepts are easily digested but this information needs to be disseminated among the product design and manufacturing community.
+Once explained, the concepts are easily digested but this information needs to be disseminated among the manufacturing community.